ELLIOT DALLEN TRUST

 the World Land Trust with the £25,000 donation.

-The Elliot Dallen Trust has committed to funding a £10,000 research grant to AMEND for the next three years, from 2022.
-This grant, The Elliot Dallen Award, is specifically to support adrenocortical carcinoma (ACC) research in the UK.
+The Elliot Dallen Trust funded a £10,000 annual research grant to AMEND for 2022/23, 2023/24 and 2024/25, totalling £30,000 of support.
+This grant, The Elliot Dallen Award, specifically supported adrenocortical carcinoma (ACC) research in the UK.
 You can find out more about the research projects that AMEND funds here (please scroll down to ‘Current and Past Awards’).
-Of course, as a rare cancer, ACC receives far less research than more common cancers, and so we think it is important for those who have been impacted by ACC to support it’s research, in order to help speed up developments in the area.
+As a rare cancer, ACC receives far less money for research than more common cancers.
+Therefore it is important to support ACC research in order to help speed up developments.
+Research into rarer cancers also has a beneficial impact on the more common cancers.

 Annabel from the Elliot Dallen Trust presenting Jo Grey from AMEND with the first £10,000 cheque.